ni-phy/GPR_Stocks/README.md

 # GPR_Stocks
-Gaussian Process Regression on stocks
+Experimental project on using GPR for market modelling